TimB87/scun/README.md

   </div>
 </div>

-scun (simple CRUX update notifier) can be used on [CRUX](https://crux.nu) to figure out which ports are installed, check for available updates in your local ports tree and send a notification via libnotify.
+scun (simple CRUX update notifier) can be used on [CRUX](https://crux.nu) to check for available updates in your local ports tree and send a notification via libnotify.
 It can also show the total number of available updates.
 That's it, make your own sandwich!